-As prescribed in Section § 330.10.30(aa), include this clause in Section I.
+Include the following clause as prescribed in Section § 330.10.30(aa).

 Notice to the Judiciary of Labor Disputes (JAN 2003)

 If the contractor has knowledge that any actual or potential labor dispute is delaying or threatens to delay the timely performance of this contract, the contractor shall immediately give notice, including all relevant information, to the contracting officer.